CITANZ/society-documentation/README.md

-# Chinese IT Association NZ Incorporated
+# Chinese IT Association New Zealand Incorporated

 | Important links :book:                                 |
 |--------------------------------------------------------|